thesadru/disnake/docs/migrating.rst

 In v1.0, the auto reconnection logic has been powered up significantly.

 :meth:`Client.connect` has gained a new keyword argument, ``reconnect`` that defaults to ``True`` which controls the reconnect logic.
-When enabled, the client will automatically reconnect in all instances of your internet going offline or Discord going offline with exponential back-off.
+When enabled, the client will automatically reconnect in all instances of yor internet going offline or Discord going offline with exponential back-off.

-:meth:`Client.run` and :meth:`Client.start` gains this keyword argument as well, but for most cases you will not need to specify it unless turning it off.
+:meth:`Client.run` and :meth:`Client.start` gains this keyword argument as well, but for most cases yo will not need to specify it unless turning it off.

 .. _migrating_1_0_commands: